whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1I.md

 ### Condition

-{{ "Using an approved simulator, in the laboratory, or aboard ship, given access to a running fuel oil or lube oil purifier." | markdownify }}
+Using an approved simulator, in the laboratory, or aboard ship, given access to a running fuel oil or lube oil purifier.

 ### Performance requirement